bsdinis/ist-software-security/vuln6.md

 [(POC)](vuln6.py)

-Note: similarly, instead of creating a post, a malicious user might simply send a friend request to the target.
+Note: Similarly, instead of creating a post, a malicious user might simply send a friend request to the target.
+In addition to this, it is possible to upload a new image file with the following name `"><body onload=alert(5)>` (It does not work on Windows).
+This will also run a script everytime the user profile picture is displayed.

 ## Impact